Creative Matakana is over for another year, but feel free to browse our 2019 courses, and if you have suggestions for

 We’re really excited to bring you these workshops in 2019.
-We have some seriously high-end tutors imparting some great creative know-how, so browse through the list below, and make your (possibly difficult) choice!
+We have some seriously high-end tutors imparting some proper knowledge, so browse through the list below, and make your (possibly difficult) choice.

 subscribe above or Like us on Facebook for updates!

 Please note: due to popular demand, the Windsor chair workshop is our only seven day course, from Saturday May 4 to to Friday May 10.
 All others listed here are five days and run from Monday to Friday, approximately 10-4 each day.